garrandall/popular-music-data/tracks/live-for-loving-you-gloria-estefan.md

 I, oh , I am in so deep I don't need no sleep
 Just baby you and me.

-Baby, I live for loving you, oh la, la, la, la...
+Baby, I live for loving you, oh la, la, la, la
 Live for loving you, all I wanna do is love you,
 Love you